-Anything that you aren’t able to buy for cheap at a discount/dollar store you can probably find a cheaper brand of at the grocery/bix box store.
-The crazy thing about generic brands is a lot of the times it’s made by the exact same company and is the exact same product they’re just able to use less advertising for that specific brand so they mark it up less.
-Crazy, eh?
+Anything you aren’t able to buy for cheap at a discount/dollar store, you can probably find a cheaper brand at the grocery/big box store.
+The crazy thing about generic brands is a lot of the time it’s made by the exact same company and it’s the same product.
+They just spend less money advertising the generic brand, so they don’t need to charge a mark up.

 Heating and utilities end up being a pretty big chunk of someone’s monthly expenses.
 There are a ton of great ways to save money on heating and cooling costs especially, I’ll throw you a couple easy tips.

-Put on more clothes when the weather starts getting a little cooler, I promise you won’t freeze to death.
+Put on more clothes when the weather gets colder!
 Winterize your windows and doors to keep that pesky breeze outside where it belongs!
-Wear lots of socks!
-Get some cute slippers!
-Once it warms up again, wear less clothes before you turn on the AC.
+Wear extra socks!
+Get slippers!
+And when the weather gets warmer, get naked if you need to.

-Growing up, I live in a 100-year-old home that was horribly insulated and my mother wouldn’t turn the heat on until the outside temps were at least below freezing (fun!) so I’ve learned to layer and get some blankets to save on heating.
+Growing up, I lived in a 100-year-old home that was horribly insulated and my mother wouldn’t turn the heat on until the outside temperatures were at least below freezing, so I’ve learned to layer and get some blankets to save on heating.